-As a growing part of the American electorate, Vote.org needed to find new and innovative ways to serve Latino voters.
-The organisation knew that WhatsApp was a great way to do this.
-Based on research, the organisation estimated that around half of the US Hispanic population was using WhatsApp at least monthly in 2020.
-The platform’s US Hispanic user base of 32 million was growing because of its data cost savings, messaging encryption capabilities and popularity in Latin American countries.
+Working with WhatsApp and Turn.io, in 2020 Vote.org launched a first-of-its-kind bilingual voter resource tool focused on engaging voters on the WhatsApp platform.
+As a growing part of the American electorate, Vote.org needed to find new and innovative ways to serve Spanish-speaking voters.
+The organization knew that WhatsApp was a great way to do this.
+Based on research, the organization estimated that around half of the US Hispanic/Latino population was using WhatsApp at least monthly in 2020.
+The platform’s US Hispanic/Latino user base of 32 million was growing because of its data cost savings, messaging encryption capabilities and popularity in Latin American countries.

 Today, voter suppression looks different than it did in the 1960s.
 Today, voter suppression looks like polling places closing and long lines at the polls, heavily concentrated in communities of colour.
 Today, voter suppression looks like unnecessary restrictions on vote by mail during a global pandemic.

 The interactive service allows users to seamlessly access Vote.org’s tools, check election information for their state, find answers to commonly asked questions around voter registration, rules and deadlines, and get critical information about their right to vote.
 An important feature of the WhatsApp experience is that users click out to Vote.org to use the latter’s tools: there is no in-app integration of the tools themselves.
 No voter information is gathered or provided directly on the platform.
 Instead the service refers voters over to Vote.org to actually complete the tool workflows.